-Less than twenty years before Teresa was born in 1515, Columbus opened up the Western Hemisphere to European colonization.
+Less than twenty years before Saint Teresa of Avila was born in 1515, Columbus opened up the Western Hemisphere to European colonization.
 Two years after she was born, Luther started the Protestant Reformation.
 Out of all of this change came Teresa pointing the way from outer turmoil to inner peace.

 Teresa’s father was rigidly honest and pious, but he may have carried his strictness to extremes.
 Teresa’s mother loved romance novels but because her husband objected to these fanciful books, she hid the books from him.
 This put Teresa in the middle — especially since she liked the romances too.
 Her father told her never to lie but her mother told her not to tell her father.
 Later she said she was always afraid that no matter what she did she was going to do everything wrong.